 Brita vs. PUR Taste Test

-Each cup of water was poured into a paper dixie cup and unmarked (except for a notation on the bottom of the cup so I could tell which is which when compiling the data).
+Each cup of water was poured into a paper Dixie cup and unmarked (except for a notation on the bottom of the cup so I could tell which was which when compiling the data).

 Issues with the PUR Filter